 WINDOWS CENTRAL SCREENSHOT

-The warning reads: “This application cannot run because it has security or performance issues on Windows.
+The warning states: “This application cannot run because it has security or performance issues on Windows.
 A new version might be available.
 Check with your software vendor to see if an updated version works with this version of Windows.”

 While the block doesn't prevent StartAllBack from working on current versions of Windows 11, it does affect your ability to get the latest updates to the operating system.
 However, there appears to be a workaround, at least for now.
-Some users have found that uninstalling StartAllBack, updating Windows 11, and then reinstalling the app with a renamed executable file works around Microsoft's restriction.
+Some users have found that uninstalling StartAllBack, updating Windows 11, and then reinstalling the app with a renamed executable file gets around Microsoft's restriction.

 Source link